Deploy the local RADIUS server container using Docker on Linux

 Read the following important information before you begin:

-In this section, you will install Docker on the Linux machine.
+In this section, you will learn how to install Docker on the Linux machine.

 Skip this section if Docker is already installed.